open-sauced/maintainer-intro-course/metrics-and-analytics.md

 ![list graph](../../assets/img/list-graph.png)

+### Highlights

+The "Highlights" tab gives you a list of the highlights that the contributors listed on your page have created.
+This is a great way to see what other contributors are up to and to show them support.

+?> To learn and understand more about the data provided, see [Understanding Contributor Insights Data](https://docs.opensauced.pizza/maintainers/understanding-contribs-insights/).

 ### Leveraging OpenSauced for Project Success

 Embracing metrics and analytics through OpenSauced gives you the knowledge to make informed decisions and foster a culture of transparency and continuous improvement.
 By setting clear goals, analyzing project data, and engaging with your community, you create a foundation for sustained growth and success.
 Remember, the open source journey is a marathon, not a sprint.
 With OpenSauced, you have a partner every step of the way, guiding your project toward achieving its full potential.